 Ordinary Portland Cement is classified into three grades, 33 Grade, 43 Grade, 53 Grade.
 However, Portland Pozzolana Cement consists of only one grade.

 Ordinary Portland cement is classified into three grades namely 33 Grade, 43 Grade, and 53 Grade.
 Classification is done on the basis of the Compressive Strength of Cement.
 What does this grade signify?
 33 Grade means Compressive strength of OPC at 28 days shall be 33 MPa, likewise, 43 Grade means Compressive strength of OPC at 28 days shall be 43 MPa and similarly 53 MPa.

 33 Grade Cement

 OPC 33 grade cement is recommended for concrete mix having a strength of up to 20N /mm2 (M 20).
 OPC 33 grade cement is divided into two categories.
-Category A having strength in the range of 32.5-37.5 MPa and Category B having strength in between 37.5- 42.5 MPa.
+Category A has strength in the range of 32.5-37.5 MPa and Category B have strength in between 37.5- 42.5 MPa.

 |No of Days||Compressive Strength in MPa|

 It is divided into two categories C (OPC 43) having strength 42.5-47.5 MPa and C (OPC 43) having strength in the range of 47.5-52.5 MPa.